inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 7. When you are satisfied with the size and location of the box, click :guilabel:`Download` at the bottom of the window.
-JOSM will get the data for this area from OpenStreetMap and open it in your map window for editing.
+JOSM will get the data for this area from OSM and open it in your map window for editing.

 2. JOSM Layers
 --------------

-8. Open your GPS file and downloaded data from OpenStreetMap, if you haven’t already.
-Notice that when you open a file, add Field Papers or download from OpenStreetMap, another item is added to the :guilabel:`Layers` panel on the right side of JOSM.
+8. Open your GPS file and downloaded data from OSM, if you haven’t already.
+Notice that when you open a file, add Field Papers or download from OSM, another item is added to the :guilabel:`Layers` panel on the right side of JOSM.
 Your :guilabel:`Layers` panel may look something like this: